jokid64/esx_keydoor/README.md

 I modified this one to be able to lock doors and unlock it with a special key (you have to create an item) and specific job (or not).

 You can choose to remove key from player inventory once door is open and decide if a job is needed or not.
+Each door can have its own key.

 Probably some clean possible.